HopeNow/frontend_challenge_menu/README.md

 Animate the transitions.

 <b>For super bonus points:</b><br>
 Make the menu responsive.
-Show 1 title block at a time instead of 3.
+Show 1 title block at a time instead of 3 at the media query breakpoint given in style.css.

 <b>Submission:</b><br>
 Email a zip file or a link to a public repo to accounts@hope-now.com